ho-tex/pdfcrop/README.md

 pdfcrop perl utility

-PDFCROP takes a PDF file as input, calculates the BoundingBox for each page by the help of ghostscript and generates a output PDF file with removed margins.
+PDFCROP takes a PDF file as input, calculates the BoundingBox for each page by the help of ghostscript and generates an output PDF file with removed margins.

 ## Copyright (C)